energywebfoundation/EWFRepositoryTemplate/README.md

 # EW-DOS
 //This should be the same in every repo.
-{Package} is a component of the Energy Web Decentralized Operating System - a blockchain-based, multi-layer digital infrastructure.
+The Energy Web Decentralized Operating System is a blockchain-based, multi-layer digital infrastructure.

 The purpose of EW-DOS is to develop and deploy an open and decentralized digital operating system for the energy sector in support of a low-carbon, customer-centric energy future.